isn0gud/makingOfMoon/README.md

 Furthermore we give the same courtesy to "https://github.com/PLeLuron/nbody"

 #Build
+##CUDA
+Cuda-9 only works with gcc/g++ 6 so CMAKE_C_COMPILER and CMAKE_CXX_COMPILER has to be set,
+as well as CUDACXX to you nvcc installation.

+If gcc is used, you might need to set the correct compiler: sudo ln -s /usr/bin/gcc-6 /usr/local/cuda/bin/gcc sudo ln -s /usr/bin/g++-6 /usr/local/cuda/bin/g++

 ###glm
 install glm with the package manager of the distribution you use